clerma/noels-network/_artist/cupid.md

 Realizing with success comes responsibility; Cupid has proven to be a powerful force through his foundation Positopia (Poz-itopia), a land where negativity doesn’t exist.
 Through his organization, he mentors youth in schools and churches, organizes a yearly toy drive and participates in breast cancer awareness campaigns. .&nbsp; In spite of his extremely busy schedule Cupid continues to live his dream as a musician know throughout this world but also as an entrepreneur constantly building on his empire.

 Cupid hopes the world continues to fall in love with his movement but more importantly he aims to captivate the heart.&nbsp; He is still taking the world by storm with line dances such as the FLEX which is on every cruise ship along with The all time favorite Cupid Shuffle which&nbsp; hit 5X Platinum in November of 2022..
-Cupid recently released a tribute to the FREEZE line dance remake of "If You Don't Want Me To'&nbsp;by the legendary Ronnie Milsap.
+Cupid recently released a tribute to the FREEZE line dance remake of "If You Don't Want Me To' by the legendary Ronnie Milsap.

 &nbsp;